 - alps: Parallel programs will be launched using the Cray ALPS aprun command. - ibrun: Parallel programs will be launched using the ibrun command.
 This is a custom parallel program launcher used at TACC. - local: No parallel program launcher will be used.
+The program will be launched locally. - 1run: Parallel programs will be launched using LC Launcher's 1run command.

-The program will be launched locally. - mpirun: Parallel programs will be launched using the mpirun command. - mpiexec: Parallel programs will be launched using the mpiexec command. - srun: Parallel programs will be launched using Slurm's srun command. - srunalloc: Parallel programs will be launched using Slurm's srun command, but job allocation options will also be emitted.
+- 1run-gpu: Parallel programs will be launched using LC Launcher's 1run -M "-gpu" command that enables the CUDA-aware Spectrum MPI. - mpirun: Parallel programs will be launched using the mpirun command. - mpiexec: Parallel programs will be launched using the mpiexec command. - srun: Parallel programs will be launched using Slurm's srun command. - srunalloc: Parallel programs will be launched using Slurm's srun command, but job allocation options will also be emitted.
 This can be useful when combined with the local job scheduler. - ssh: Parallel programs will be launched using SSH.
 This launcher uses the partition's access property in order to determine the remote host and any additional options to be passed to the SSH client.
 The ssh command will be launched in "batch mode," meaning that password-less access to the remote host must be configured.
 Here is an example configuration for the ssh launcher:

 '''

-{

 'name': 'foo'

 'scheduler': 'local',

 'launcher': 'ssh'

 'access': ['-l admin', 'remote.host'],

 'environs': ['builtin'],

 }

 '''